This privacy statement describes and demonstrates our commitment to protecting your personal privacy.

 - the names and addresses of contact persons/secretaries

-- the names and contact details of members.
+- the names of members.

 All of this information is publicly available.
 Some of this information is also publicly available from the corporation—for example, under section 180-20 of the CATSI Act the register of members must be open for inspection by any person at the corporations registered office if it is a large corporation or at the document access address if it is a small or medium corporation.